Deep Learning with Keras

 You have two options to go through the material presented in this tutorial:

-In the first case, all you need to do is just execute ipython notebook
+In the first case, all you need to do is just execute ipython notebook (or jupyter notebook) depending on the version of iPython you have installed on your machine

-In the second case, you may simply convert the provided notebooks in HTML
+In the second case, you may simply convert the provided notebooks in HTML slides and see them into your browser

-thanks to nbconvert
+thanks to nbconvert.

 Thus, move to the folder where notebooks are stored and execute the following command: